 What is it?
-The scourge of kindergartens, lice are tiny parasites that live off of the blood in scalps.
+The scourge of kindergartens, lice are tiny parasites that live off the blood in scalps.
 Though the ick factor with lice is about a 10, the danger factor is less than 1.
-In fact, the American Academy of Pediatrics released a report last year saying that because lice do not spread disease (and because children have already been contagious by the time the maddening itching starts), there’s no reason for infected kids to stay home from school once the lice have been discovered.
+In fact, the American Academy of Pediatrics released a report saying that because lice do not spread disease (and because children have already been contagious by the time the maddening itching starts), there’s no reason for infected kids to stay home from school once the lice have been discovered.

 How can you catch it?
 Lice crawl (they can’t jump) from head to head, which is why they plague preschoolers and kindergarteners (all those little heads huddled close together over tables and during story time).

 What are the symptoms?
-A very itchy scalp (an allergic reaction to the saliva of the lice); pinhead-sized nits (unhatched eggs) in the hair (if alive, they are tan and if dead, black; you may also find the white casings of hatched eggs); sesame seed–sized brown bugs that hang out in the hair behind the ears or at the nape of the neck and run from light.
+A very itchy scalp (an allergic reaction to the saliva of the lice), pinhead-sized nits (unhatched eggs) in the hair (if alive, they are tan and if dead, black; you may also find the white casings of hatched eggs), sesame seed–sized brown bugs that hang out in the hair behind the ears or at the nape of the neck and run from light.

 How is it treated?
 There are two approaches to treating lice: one that involves medication, one that doesn’t.
-Over-the-counter pesticide shampoos and conditioners kill lice and their eggs and are usually used two times—once when the lice are discovered and again 7 to 10 days later to get any remaining nits.
+Over-the-counter pesticide shampoos and conditioners kill lice and their eggs and are usually used two times—once when the lice are discovered and again seven to 10 days later to get any remaining nits.
 If OTC products do not work, your doctor can prescribe a medication.
 Always remember that all of these treatments are pesticides, not regular shampoos, so following package directions exactly is important to keep your child safe.
 And never use them until you have a confirmed diagnosis.